deividsantosr/ong-project-backend/README.md

 Manages donations made to the NGO, allowing for the recording and tracking of user contributions.
 Donations can be associated with specific categories and described as needed.

 ### 3. **Mobile Settings**
-Provides the ability to update the mobile app's settings, such as notifications and theme preferences, enabling users to personalize their experience.
+Provides the ability to update simple app customization settings, such as the title, description, image, and additional information, allowing users to personalize the app experience.

 ### 4. **Donation Categories**
 Defines and provides a list of donation categories, helping to organize and display the contributions made by users.